 Park facilities include 45 campsites (four Class A, 37 Class B, and four Tent Sites); a store with supplies and gifts for sale (open throughout the year); standard pavilion; picnic sites; and a playground.
-The visitor center includes exhibits and a CD interactive program.
+The visitor center includes exhibits.
 Bicycles can be rented here.

-Closed at this time, the park marina will reopen by late-spring 2014.
-Fishing boat, party barge, pedal boat, canoe, and kayak rentals will be available beginning then.
-All boat ramps in the park are open and accessible.
+The park marina offers fishing boat, pedal boat, canoe, and kayak rentals.
+A boat ramp provides access to the lake.
 In the waters of White Oak Lake, the catfish daily limit is five and the bream daily limit is 50.
-All other fish are catch and release only, according to Arkansas Game and Fish Regulations.
+The largemouth daily limit is 10.
+Bass from 15" - 18" must be released immediately.
+One bass over 18" can be kept.
+Crappie are temporarily catch and release only, according to Arkansas Game and Fish regulations.

 From I-30 at Prescott, travel 20 miles east on Ark.
 24, then go south on Ark.
 299 approximately 100 yards, then go two miles southeast on Ark.
 387.